dabaspark/baxter_sdk_nvidia_any_os/README.md

 ### Using Pre-built Image

-The image is available as [`dabaspark/kinetic-baxter:nvidia`](https://hub.docker.com/r/dabaspark/kinetic-baxter).
+The image is available as [`dabaspark/kinetic-baxter:nvidia`](https://hub.docker.com/r/dabaspark/kinetic-baxter) on Docker Hub.

+For quick setup and usage of the pre-built image, see the [image-specific instructions](image/README.md).

 ### Building the Image